adaltas/node-nikita-docs/src/md/usages/status.md

 ## Introduction

 The status is an information indicating whether an action had any impact or not.
-It's meaning may differ from one action to another.
+Its meaning may differ from one action to another.
 Here are a few examples:

 - touching a file
   The status is "true" if the file was created or any metadata associated with the file has changed, such as the modification time or a change of ownership.